astrologos/finite-element-research/README.md

 # FEM Research

-Optimizing deal.ii routines for parallel performance.
+Optimizing preconditioners for CGM performance in FEM.

 Notes:
 - CMakeLists.txt has been altered to take any deal.ii code named "mark.cc"